UMAprotocol/UMIPs/UMIPs/umip-179.md

 - leaf sub-index (in case of > [`MAX_RELAYER_REPAYMENT_LEAF_SIZE`](#global-constants) repayments).

 The Relayer Refund Leaf `leafId` field shall be numbered according to the ordering established above, starting at 0.

+If a Relayer Refund Leaf would be unable to be executed due to an ERC20 reversion when transferring the repayment token to the recipient on the destination chain, the proposer may exclude the relayer repayment from the Relayer Refund Root.
+Note:
+- This is intended to deal with unlikely situations, such as a centralized token issuer censoring transactions concerning a relayer address, and is required to prevent deadlocking of all other relayer repayments in the same Relayer Refund Leaf.
+- In the event of relayer repayment exclusion, the proposer should provide reproducible evidence that the relayer repayment would fail as part of any subsequent dispute.

 Note:
 - Once these leaves are constructed, they can be used to form a merkle root as described in the previous section.